 - Kia EV9

-“These (dedicated Kia EVs) will simply be named EV1 to EV9,” Habib said at the new Kia brand showcase event yesterday.
-Hyundai is also following an alphanumerical nomenclature for its upcoming dedicated EVs (Hyundai Ioniq) that are put on the E-GMP architecture.
+“These (dedicated Kia EVs) will simply be named EV1 to EV9,” Karim Habib said at the new Kia brand showcase event in January.
+Hyundai is also following an alphanumerical nomenclature for its upcoming dedicated EVs (Hyundai Ioniq) that use the E-GMP architecture.
+In the case of Hyundai, odd numbers are designated exclusively to crossovers.

 4 of the 7 ‘dedicated’ Kia electric cars to be crossover SUVs

-Along with the announcement in September last year, HMG released a teaser of the seven dedicated Kia electric cars that will hit markets across the world by 2027.
-This picture (exposure heightened) hinted that no less than 4 out of the 7 next-gen Kia electric cars will be crossover SUVs.
+In the announcement that came in September, HMG released a shodowy teaser of the seven dedicated Kia electric cars that will hit markets across the world by 2027.
+The picture (exposure heightened) hinted that no less than 4 out of the 7 next-gen Kia electric cars will be crossover SUVs.
 The three models on the left and the one model on the extreme-right have a high-positioned bonnet and a boxy body large and/or roofline.
 Some sport a flattish roofline or large windows, which are typical characteristics of high-riding vehicles.

-The C-segment Kia Imagine concept’s production model with SUV styling will ride on HMG’s Electric-Global Modular Platform (E-GMP).
-An 800-volt battery system, 350 kW fast charging support and a sub-3 second 0-100 km/h acceleration time would make the Kia CV a highly aspirational vehicle.
-It would compete for market share with the likes of the VW ID.5 and Skoda Enyaq GT iV (name TBA), both of which are scheduled for release in 2021.
-It will have a range of over 500 km and a high-speed charging time of under 20 minutes.
+The C-segment Kia EV6 with SUV styling rides on HMG’s Electric-Global Modular Platform (E-GMP).
+An 800-volt battery system, rapid-charging support, and a 3.5-second 0-100 km/h acceleration time make the Kia EV6 a highly aspirational vehicle.
+It competes for market share with the likes of the VW ID.5 and Skoda Enyaq iV Coupe, both of which are scheduled for release in 2021.
+It offers a range (WLTP) of over 510 km (316 miles) and a high-speed charging time (10-80% SoC) of 18 minutes.

-Crossovers and SUVs have been in a rally globally, and their popularity is likely to grow exponentially in the EV era.
-There are two reasons to support this expectation; the scenario now is such that SUVs and EV technology can help each other to thrive.
+Crossovers and SUVs have been in a rally globally, and their popularity would grow exponentially in the EV era.
+Two reasons support this expectation; the scenario now is such that SUVs and EV technology help each other to thrive.

-First dedicated Kia EV to feature new brand logo
+Dedicated Kia EVs to feature new brand logo

-The Kia CV will be the first global Kia model to feature the brand’s new logo, the first impression of which was offered by the Kia Imagine concept from it will be derived.
+The Kia EV6 is the first electric model to feature the brand’s new logo, the first impression of which was offered by the Kia Imagine concept from which it is derived.
+Moving forward, every Kia car, including the other dedicated EVs, will bear the new stylish emblem.

 Featured Image Source: Kia